Encoding quantum bits in bound electronic states of a graphene nanotorus: Electronic qubit encoding

 \section{Electronic qubit encoding}

-Let us adopt DiVincenzo's approach to characterize our system as a qubit suitable to encode quantum information~\cite{Divincenzo:00}, focusing on the two following criteria: \textit{A physical system (1) with well characterized qubit (i.e., two-level system), and (2) which can be coherently controlled, is a candidate for quantum information processing}.
-The additional DiVicenzo's criteria concern the scalability, decoherence effects and the readability of the quantum information encoded in the qubits, which we discuss only briefly in the conclusions.
+Let us adopt DiVincenzo's approach to characterize our system as a qubit suitable to encode quantum information~\cite{Divincenzo:00}.
+We here focus on the two following criteria: \textit{A physical system (1) with well characterized qubit (i.e., two-level system), and (2) which can be coherently controlled, is a candidate for quantum information processing}.
+The additional DiVicenzo's criteria concern the scalability, decoherence effects and the readability of the quantum information encoded in the qubits, which we discuss briefly in the conclusion.

 We first consider the case when an external magnetic field is applied over the system and the orbital angular momentum $m$ is taken to be zero.
-The $m\!=\!0$ states are often considered, for example, in quantum computing with trapped ions~\cite{Leibfried:03,barreiro2011open,Hu:18,Hu:20-a}.
+The $m\!=\!0$ states are often considered, for example, for quantum computing with trapped ions~\cite{Leibfried:03,barreiro2011open,Hu:18,Hu:20-a}.
 Returning to Eq.~\eqref{Eq-Hamiltonian} and doing an expansion around the trapping region ($\theta\!\approx\!\pi$), one obtains